twidi/streamdeckfs/README.md

 Two other kinds of actions can be triggered on an event instead of running a script/program: changing page (see later the `page` configuration option) or adjusting the brightness of the StreamDeck (see later the `brightness` configuration option)

+Note that when the commands are executed, the working directory is set to the deck/page/event triggering the command.

 ### Environment variables

 Each command is executed with the environment variables received by `streamdeckfs` when it started, plus some others:

 - `SDFS_EXECUTABLE`: executable to run `streamdeckfs` (the same used to run the current instance of `streamdeckfs`)